arangodb/docs/3.10/foxx-reference-modules-auth.md

     * `"pbkdf2"`

-    **Note**: PBKDF2 is more secure but also takes considerably more resources to compute, which will impact ArangoDB performance, especially when verifying/hashing multiple passwords at a time.
+    **Note**: PBKDF2 is more secure but also takes considerably more resources to compute, which impacts ArangoDB performance, especially when verifying/hashing multiple passwords at a time.
 If you need a secure authentication mechanism consider performing authentication outside the database or using a third-party identity provider that [supports OAuth 1.0a](foxx-reference-modules-oauth1.html)